Abstract digital artwork featuring smooth, overlapping curved shapes in shades of green and blue on a black background.

 Best for Tool Type Key functionalities Deployment and ops Access control User interface Pricing

-Multi-team enterprise governance and compliance Conduktor Commercial RBAC, Topic as a Service, Gateway proxy (encryption, masking), schema registry, Kafka Connect, ksqlDB Self-hosted (requires PostgreSQL 13+); Kubernetes/Helm supported; SaaS limited RBAC; OIDC/LDAP (all tiers); SAML 2.0 (Enterprise only) React-based Console; NPS 80 at Kafka Summit 2024 Per-seat (~$1,200/seat/year); Community tier free
+Multi-team enterprise governance and compliance Conduktor Commercial RBAC, Topic as a Service, Gateway proxy (encryption, masking, virtual topic filtering, DR failover), schema registry, Kafka Connect, ksqlDB Self-hosted (requires PostgreSQL 13+); Kubernetes/Helm supported; SaaS limited RBAC; OIDC/LDAP (all tiers); SAML 2.0 (Enterprise only) React-based Console; NPS 80 at Kafka Summit 2024; widely praised by community Per-seat (~$1,200/seat/year); Community tier free but restricted (no SSL, single-broker only)

-Kafka operations and developer experience at cluster scale Kpow (Factor House) Commercial Topic, consumer group, schema, connector management; advanced RBAC; audit log; WCAG-compliant UI Stateless; no external database dependency; Docker, Helm, JAR Advanced RBAC Fully WCAG-compliant Per-cluster pricing
+Kafka operations and developer experience at cluster scale Kpow (Factor House) Commercial Topic, consumer group, schema, connector management; advanced RBAC; audit log; WCAG-compliant UI; stable on clusters with up to 200k partitions Stateless; no external database dependency; Docker, Helm, JAR Advanced RBAC Fully WCAG-compliant Per-cluster pricing

 Developer-focused data exploration and stream processing Lenses Commercial Data exploration, SQL on streams, topology view, connector management Self-hosted and SaaS RBAC Web UI Per-licence (contact for pricing)

-Lightweight developer UI for single-team or small-scale use AKHQ / Kafbat OSS Topic, consumer group, schema management; basic ACL management Self-hosted; low resource overhead; no external dependencies ACL-based; limited RBAC Web UI Free (open-source)
+Lightweight developer UI for single-team or small-scale use AKHQ / Kafbat OSS Topic, consumer group, schema management; basic ACL management; free SSL and multi-broker access Self-hosted; low resource overhead; no external dependencies ACL-based; limited RBAC Web UI Free (open-source)

 Full Confluent Platform users Confluent Control Center Commercial (bundled) Full Confluent Platform integration; ksqlDB, Kafka Connect, Schema Registry Bundled with Confluent Platform; requires Confluent deployment Confluent RBAC Web UI Included with Confluent Platform licence

-Monitoring, alerting, backup and restore, topic management AxonOps Commercial (with OSS tier) Monitoring, alerting, backup and restore, topic management Self-hosted; Cassandra backend Role-based Web UI Free tier; commercial tiers available
+Kafka operations visibility and JMX-based monitoring AxonOps Commercial (with OSS tier) Monitoring, alerting, backup and restore, topic management Self-hosted; Cassandra backend Role-based Web UI Free tier; commercial tiers available

 For a full comparison of Kafka UI and management tools in 2026, see Top Kafka UI tools in 2026: a practical comparison for engineering teams.